Register your Information for Free Stone Samples Sent Express to You!

 • Variable Durability: Certain types of stone such as sandstone and limestone are porous and more susceptible to weathering and chemical damage, requiring more maintenance and potentially increasing lifecycle costs.

-• Consistency and Supply Issues: Natural stone can be inconsistent in color and texture, and availability may be limited by quarry resources, complicating large-scale or matching projects.
+• Consistency and Supply Issues: Natural stone can be inconsistent in colour and texture, and availability may be limited by quarry resources, complicating large-scale or matching projects.

 • Structural Weight Concerns: The heavy weight of natural stone imposes limitations on its use in structures where weight is a critical factor, necessitating robust engineering solutions to support the weight safely.